The Bells of Bradpole

 Bradpole has had bells at least since the sixteenth century.
 A fine ring of eight was established in 1911 and rehung in 1981.
 For details of the bells and ringers, please refer to Heard But Not Seen by Ivan Andrews (available in Bradpole Church).

 The Bradpole schoolmaster of 1910, Thomas Hervey Beams, worked tirelessly until about 1930 to improve ringing in West Dorset.
 With others, he set up the West Dorset Branch (some 25 towers) of the Salisbury Diocesan Guild of Ringers.
 It would be fair to say that Mr Beams’ enthusiasm still inspires and drives Bradpole – not so much ‘to be the best’ as to promote the art and to help people who want to learn and improve.

 Bradpole Tower practice is from 7.30pm – 9pm each Tuesday.
 8 bells, ground floor ring.
-We ring for Sunday services, weddings and other special events during the year.
+Ringing takes place for Sunday services, weddings and other special events during the year.
 Visitors always welcome.
 Contact: Wendy Carnell (Tower Correspondent) on 01308 420716.

 After the church extension project of 2003 it was possible to launch a Ringing Centre at Bradpole; with the aid of modern technology we can practise whenever we wish without disturbing the neighbours.
 The Centre is active in providing training for ringers from West Dorset and from further afield.

 On Wednesday 11th April 2018 The Society of Royal Cumberland Youth rang a full peal consisting of just over 5,000 different changes.
 The Society was founded in 1747, and although many of it’s activities are based in London, the membership is national and worldwide.
 Eight members – five from Dorset and three from Hampshire – took part to ring the peal, involving about three hours of continuous ringing.